CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 Issues like partitions, granularity, I/O performance of storage-compute are relevant in this level.

-## Work units : Snapshot and profile records
+## Work units: Snapshot and profile records
 All types of data warehouse around a structure of data called a snapshot.
 The snapshots are created as a result of some event occuring.
 A event is the recording of information about a discrete activity, and types of event: predictable by scheduled time and random by operational activity.

 The snapshot has a following components: